EffiBench: Benchmarking the Efficiency of Automatically Generated Code: Appendix

 \subsection{Efficiency of Code with different number of tests}

 Our experiments in \cref{tab:end2end} only consider 100 tests for each problem, which inspires us to consider how different numbers of tests affect the efficiency of code generated by code generation models.
 To answer this question, we investigate how does different number of tests affects the efficiency score for each metric.
-The evaluation results are shown in \cref{tab:number_of_tests}, where we can observe that once we increase the tests from 10 to 1000, the efficiency score for NET, NMU, and NTMU will increase for each code generation model.
-For example, the GPT-3.5-turbo-0301's NTMU increases from 18.1 to 244.8.
-We indicate that the key reason is once we increase the number of tests, more edge cases will be covered ~(e.g., more length, data distribution).
-However, we can also observe that, even though the efficiency score has changed for each model with a different number of tests, the relative efficiency ranking among the models remains consistent.
-This consistency indicates that while the absolute efficiency scores are sensitive to the number of test cases, the relative performance of different models in handling efficiency remains largely unchanged.
+The evaluation results are shown in \cref{tab:number_of_tests}, where we can observe that once we increase the tests from 10 to 1,000, the efficiency score for NET, NMU, and NTMU increase for GPT-3.5-turbo-0301.
+For example, the GPT-3.5-turbo-0301's NTMU increases from 4.75 to 10.08.
+We indicate that the key reason is once we increase the number of tests, more edge cases would be covered ~(e.g., more length, data distribution).
+However, since the tests for the efficiency experiments, the overhead such as memory usage increases largely.
+For example, when we increase the tests from 100 to 1,000, the TMU increases from 8.84 MB*s to 340.51 MB*s, which requires more computation resources for experiments.
+So in our experiments and Leaderboard, we focus on studying the LLM-generated code efficiency in 100 tests.